Prasad-Boye/Coding-Assignment/README.md

 1. Total no. of quotations on the website

-2. No. of quotations authored by the given author’s name Example: “Albert Einstein” (***User Input required***)
+2. No. of quotations authored by the given author’s name Example: “Albert Einstein”

 3. Minimum, Maximum, and Average no. of tags on the quotations

-4. Given a number N returns top N authors who authored the maximum number of quotations sorted in descending order of no. of quotes (***User Input required***)
+4. Given a number N returns top N authors who authored the maximum number of quotations sorted in descending order of no. of quotes